Betrayal Trauma Recovery for the Betrayer: An RN Reiki Master Explains the Real Work of Genuine Accountability and Lasting Change

 The spiritual dimension of betrayal trauma recovery for the betrayer involves a specific kind of reckoning that is different from the spiritual work of the person who was harmed.
 Where the betrayed person's spiritual work involves restoring a sense of safety, meaning, and divine protection that was violated from the outside, the betrayer's spiritual work involves confronting the gap between who they presented themselves to be and who they actually were in the moments the betrayal was happening β€” a confrontation with spiritual integrity that requires genuine honesty about the self-deceptions that allowed the behavior to continue.

-For many betrayers, this spiritual reckoning involves confronting the specific ways they constructed narratives that allowed them to avoid acknowledging what they were doing β€” the self-justifications, the compartmentalizations, the minimizations that kept the full reality of the harm at a distance.
+For many betrayers, this spiritual reckoning involves confronting the specific ways they constructed narratives that allowed them to avoid acknowledging what they were doing β€” the self-justifications and compartmentalizations that kept the full reality of the harm at a distance.
 This is not comfortable work.
-It requires a willingness to see yourself clearly in your worst moments rather than through the lens of the story you told yourself while those moments were happening.
+It requires a willingness to see oneself clearly in one's worst moments rather than through the lens of the story told while those moments were happening.

 What Genuine Recovery Looks Like in Practice